pingcap/docs-cn/system-variables.md

 - Default value: `1.0`
 - Indicates the net cost of transferring 1 byte of data through the network.
 This variable is internally used in the [Cost Model](/cost-model.md), and it is **NOT** recommended to modify its value.

+### tidb_opt_objective <span class="version-mark">New in v7.4.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): Yes
+- Type: Enumeration
+- Default value: `moderate`
+- Possible values: `moderate`, `determinate`
+- This variable controls the objective of the optimizer. `moderate` maintains the default behavior in versions prior to TiDB v7.4.0, where the optimizer tries to use more information to generate better execution plans. `determinate` mode tends to be more conservative and makes the execution plan more stable.
+- The real-time statistics are the total number of rows and the number of modified rows that are automatically updated based on DML statements.
+When this variable is set to `moderate` (default), TiDB generates the execution plan based on real-time statistics.
+When this variable is set to `determinate`, TiDB does not use real-time statistics for generating the execution plan, which will make execution plans more stable.
+- For long-term stable OLTP workload, or if the user is affirmative on the existing execution plans, it is recommended to use the `determinate` mode to reduce the possibility of unexpected execution plan changes.
+Additionally, you can use the [`LOCK STATS`](/sql-statements/sql-statement-lock-stats.md) to prevent the statistics from being modified and further stabilize the execution plan.

 ### tidb_opt_ordering_index_selectivity_threshold <span class="version-mark">New in v7.0.0</span>

 - Scope: SESSION | GLOBAL